ckcks12/goinmul/README.md

 Don't worry, once you input the number, it would be saved automatically.

-# How many web sites deos it support?
+# How many web sites does it support?

 Now only one.